Highlighting separate groups

 });

-Example to mark separate groups without acrossElements option:
+Example to highlight separate groups without acrossElements option:

 let count = 0, gr1Count = 0;